sephiroth2029/concurrency-a2/README.md

 #### **1. Vector clocks**
 ##### **Description**
-Lamport's logical clocks ensure that we can identify "happens before" causal relationships.
+[Lamport's logical clocks][20] ensure that we can identify "happens before" causal relationships.
 They don't go so far as to identify which events might be causally concurrent.
-Vector clocks can though!
+[Vector clocks][21] can though!

 ##### **Implementation**
 The environment comprises three separate Java projects, built using Spring Boot and Maven:
 1. [The Eureka server][3].
 This project is only meant to start Netflix' Eureka server, which is a discovery server for microservices.
 It allows to start multiple instances and keep track of all of them, while removing any hostname/addres dependency from the clients.
 2. [The clients][4].
-The implementation of the algorithm is contained in this project.
+The implementation of the algorithm is contained in this project using microservices.
 There are four submodules: three for each client and one with the definition of endpoints for message configuration and execution, as well as vector and history retrieval.
 Each client is an independent microservice which registers itself to the Eureka server and queries it to resolve the other clients while exchanging messages.
 3. [The test framework][5].
 This project was built in order to ease the execution of tests and the analysis of results.
 When executed, the path to the test configuration file should be provided.
 The configuration is in YAML format and it contains the events that will flow through the system.

 The test configuration files are found [here][6].
 Each file contains a list of events with following structure: